Take a look under your kitchen sink and how many bottles, boxes, and sprays of cleaning “stuff” do you have down there?

 Granite Countertop Cleaner

-Just fill a quart-size spray bottle with 1/4 cup alcohol and a few drops of dish soap, swirl to combine, then top off with water.
-You may want to add some essential oils to help mask the alcohol smell.
+Just fill a spray bottle with alcohol and a few drops of dish soap, then top off with water.
+For the complete recipe, follow this link: Homemade Granite Cleaner

 Uses: granite counter-tops